mrabousakho/KQL-Hunting-Playbook/README.md

 | sort by TimeGenerated asc

 * * *
+### 27 — System Discovery
+After gathering sensitive data, the attacker prepared it for exfiltration by compressing the contents into an archive file on the local system.
+These file are zipped and stage for exfilteration.
+Search for these file in DeviceFileEvents with this query :

+DeviceFileEvents
+| where TimeGenerated between (datetime(2025-09-15T00:00:00) .. datetime(2025-09-17T23:00:00))
+| where DeviceName == "slflarewinsysmo"
+| where FileName has_any (".zip", ".rar", ".7z")
+| where ActionType == "FileCreated"
+| project TimeGenerated, FileName, ActionType, FolderPath
+| order by TimeGenerated asc

+* * *
 ## Key Azure AD Error Codes Reference

 | Code | Meaning | Investigation Use |